MaeRaDP/403_CMPUTPSYCH/Assignment2/README.md

 print(5 / 2)
 print(5.0 / 2.0)
 ```
 - Question 1: Does Python output the same values for these?
-If you got a different answer for the two operations, explain why.
+If you got a different answer for the twCancel changeso operations, explain why.
   - Answer: Yes - Python output the same values when you do these operations.
 ```
 print(90 % 4)